vamsikrishna7-github/onescreen/backend/README.md

 ## Environment Variables
 Create a Postman environment with the following variables:
 - `base_url`: http://localhost:8000/api/
-- `jwt_token`: Your JWT token after authentication
+- `jwt_token`: Your JWT access token after login
+- `refresh_token`: Your JWT refresh token after login

 ## Setup Instructions
 1. Import the collection into Postman
 2. Create an environment and set the variables
-3. Get a JWT token through authentication
+3. Register a new user using the "Register User" endpoint
+4. Login using the "Login" endpoint to get your JWT tokens
-4. Update the `jwt_token` variable with your token
+5. Update the `jwt_token` and `refresh_token` variables with your tokens
-5. Start testing the API endpoints
+6. Start testing the API endpoints